ahoymrag/ahoymrag.github.io/blog/data/blog_1.md

 **Sharing The Widespread Acclaim About Motivation**

-By Richard Carnation - 5 Min Read
+By Alex Gonzalez - 5 Min Read

 This is the blog of Alex Mundane formally Alex Gonzalez - a dev who devs and devs and devs - lest that what it feels like.